Skip to main content

 Synchronizing lungs and heart during CPR

 During chest compression, the heart and the pulmonary lungs, including vessels in the lung are compressed, which also results in gas volume escaping the air-filled parts of the lung below.
 The blood flow generated by the chest compression is created by the direct compression of the heart, as well as by the compression of the vessels in the lung.
 The CCSV ventilation mode revolutionizes this decades-old procedure.
-CCSV supports the principle of cardiopulmonary resuscitation as follows: The mechanical breath that is activated in a synchronized manner with the start of each chest compression prevents gas volumes from escaping during the chest compression and instead, insufflates a mechanical breath with low tidal volume into the lung.
+CCSV supports the principle of cardiopulmonary resuscitation as follows: A mechanical breath is delivered synchronously at the start of each chest compression.
+This prevents gas volumes from escaping during chest compressions.
+Instead, CCSV delivers a mechanical breath with a low tidal volume.
 This way, at the same time as the compression of the chest, additional high pressure is generated in the lung from the outside in the deep airways, which strengthens the blood flow during the chest compression.
 In the subsequent decompression phase, the device switches to expiration to avoid hindering venous return to the heart.

 Scientific studies have shown that the principle of resuscitation with CCSV leads to an increase in arterial blood pressure during cardiopulmonary resuscitation and an improvement in oxygenation and decarboxylation, in comparison to conventional ventilation under resuscitation (IPPV).